nmaswood/Khan-Academy-Project-Interview/README.md

 ### Browser Support
 ### General Design Comments
 ### Text Editor Choice
 Khan Academy uses Ace so it seemed like a very rational choice.
-Overall, the code editor seemed like less a signifacant choice than Esprima / Acorn so I did not try Code Mirror to see how it worked.
+Overall, the code editor seemed like less a significant choice than Esprima / Acorn so I did not try Code Mirror to see how it worked.

 ### What happens on large inputs / General UX